 There are two main price drivers to consider when pricing for 3D printed parts – material cost and machine run time.
-Understanding these factors and how to optimize them is important in lowering cost in all of the 3D printing processes Xometry offers: Selective Laser Sintering (SLS), Fused Deposition Modeling (FDM), Direct Metal Laser Sintering (DMLS), PolyJet (PJ3D) and Binder Jet Metal (BJ3D).
+Understanding these factors and how to optimize them is important in lowering cost in all of the 3D printing processes Xometry offers: Selective Laser Sintering (SLS), Fused Deposition Modeling (FDM), Direct Metal Laser Sintering (DMLS), and PolyJet (PJ3D).

 We’ve outlined our top five ways to save in 3D printing.
 Consider these suggestions when designing your 3D CAD file!

 3D printers produce parts by successively layering material.
-For laser sintering processes, such as SLS and DMLS the machines melt layers of powder, and for extruding/jetting processes the material is ejected through a printhead nozzle.
+For laser sintering processes, such as SLS and DMLS, the machines melt layers of powder.
+For extruding/jetting processes, the material is ejected through a printhead nozzle.
 For every layer, which varies from 0.001” – 0.013” depending on the process, there is a mechanical movement which can add a lot of time to a part’s build.

 Here are some good maximum lengths to keep in mind when designing your part for a particular process.
 Staying under these will generally ensure a lower priced part: